A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Introduction

-Unlike the surveys mentioned above that focus on comparing different LPWAN technologies or providing a general review of LoRa technology where the security issues and the energy efficiency is the main subject, our work reviews LoRaWAN scalability issues facing its deployment for massive IoT.
+Unlike the mentioned surveys that focus on comparing different types of LPWAN technology or providing a general review of LoRa technology (where security issues and energy efficiency are the main interests), this work reviews the proposed solutions in the literature to address the LoRaWAN scalability issues facing its deployment in the massive IoT.
 The contributions of this work are summarized as follows:

-\begin{itemize} \item First, we review the LoRaWAN system and its features from the PHY and MAC layers perspective. \item Next, we discuss the issue of LoRa signals interference appearing when several EDs transmit their signals simultaneously using the same combination of LoRa PHY layer parameters.
-Moreover, we present different solutions proposed in the literature to overcome this issue and classify them into three categories: SF assignment, Interference cancellation, and GW densification. \item Then, we investigate existing collision avoidance schemes in the literature to tackle collided LoRa concurrent transmissions at the MAC layer level.
-We also categorized the current solutions such as windowing \& channel allocation, beyond start topology, carrier sensing, and slotted MAC protocols. \item Afterwards, we present several use cases and applications of LoRaWAN that may involve massive IoT such as, space-to-ground communications, LoRa-based localization systems, smart buildings, and environmental monitoring. \item Finally, we discuss the proposed solution drawbacks, remaining open issues, and potential future research direction for LoRaWAN deployment in ultra-dense IoT networks. \end{itemize}
+\begin{itemize} \item First, we review the LoRaWAN system and its features from the perspective of the PHY and MAC layers. \item Next, we discuss the issue of LoRa signal interference when several EDs transmit their signals simultaneously using the same combination of LoRa PHY layer parameters.
+Moreover, we present different solutions proposed in the literature to overcome this issue and classify them into three categories: SF assignment, interference cancellation, and GW densification. \item Then, we investigate the existing collision avoidance schemes in the literature to address the collided LoRa concurrent TX at the MAC layer level.
+We also categorized the current solutions such as windowing and channel allocation, beyond the start topology, carrier sensing, and slotted MAC protocols. \item Afterward, we present several use cases and applications of the LoRaWAN that may involve the massive IoT such as space-to-ground communications, LoRa-based localization systems, smart buildings, and environmental monitoring. \item Finally, we discuss the proposed solution drawbacks, remaining open issues, and potential future research directions for LoRaWAN deployment in ultra-dense IoT networks. \end{itemize}